abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 But as we saw, a finite state machine is similar to a preorder with a greatest and least object, in which the relations between the objects are represented by functions.

 Finite state machines are used in organization planning e.g. imagine a process where a given item gets manufactured, gets checked by a quality control person, who, if they find some deficiencies, pass it to the necessary repairing departments and then they check it again and send it for shipping.
-This process can be modelled by the above diagram.
+This process can be modeled by the above diagram.

 {%endif%}